Tempo logotype

 3. Execution phase

-4. Monitor and control phase
+4. Monitoring and controlling phase

 5. Closure phase

-Common IT project management challenges
+Common IT project management challenges and solutions

 No project mandate